 WE TEACH STUDENTS HOW TO BECOME GOOD DOCTORS

 through comprehensive application and pastoral support that provides relief to families and makes this process more enjoyable.
-Please note that the interview videos on this page are from the Virtual Medical Society Meetings and conducted live at the time of recording with real Medic Mentor students.
+Please note that the interview videos on this page are from the Virtual Medical Society Meetings and conducted live at the time of recording with real Medic Mentor applying students and Mentors.

 What is the Get into Medicine Summer School?

-The Medic Mentor Summer Schools are a 6-day residential programme at the University of Stirling (in Scotland) or East London Docklands (in central London).
+The Medic Mentor Summer Schools is the UK’s largest medical summer school programme with 700 students preparing to attend this summer in 2021.
+It is a 5-day residential programme at the University of Stirling (in Scotland) and University of East London (UEL).
 Over the past 5 years it has consistently had a success rate of getting over 80% of students into medical school.
-In 2019, despite this being our largest cohort, we achieved a 90% success rate amongst students.
+In 2019, we achieved a 90% success rate amongst students.
 This is because we take steps to improve and add to the programme each year, and 2020 is no exception!
-Students also benefit from unlimited follow-up support throughout year 13.
+Our 2020 cohort are doing very well and still in the process of receiving offers.
+Students also benefit from unlimited follow-up support throughout year 13/S6.
 In fact, our Mentors provide at least 100 teaching hours per student across the year, which makes this summer school, the most supportive programme available and incredible value for money too.